Singularities of the Chern-Ricci flow: Degenerate Monge--Amp ere flows

 \subsection{Proof of Theorem~\ref{thmB}}

-By Demailly's regularization theorem (Theorem~\ref{thm: dem}) we can find two sequences $\psi_j^\pm\in\mathcal{C}^\infty(X)$ such that \begin{itemize} \item $\psi_j^{\pm}$ decreases pointwise to $\psi^\pm$ on $X$ and the convergence is in $\mathcal{C}^\infty_{\rm loc}(U)$; \item $\dc\psi^\pm\geq -\omega_X$. \end{itemize} We note that $|\sup_X\psi^\pm_j|$ is uniformly bounded and for all $j$, Thanks to Demailly's regularization theorem again, we can find a smooth sequence $(\f_{0,j})$ of strictly $\theta+2^{-j}\omega_X$-psh functions decreasing towards $\f_0$.
+By Demailly's regularization theorem (Theorem~\ref{thm: dem}), we can find two sequences $\psi_j^\pm\in\mathcal{C}^\infty(X)$ such that \begin{itemize} \item $\psi_j^{\pm}$ decreases pointwise to $\psi^\pm$ on $X$ and the convergence is in $\mathcal{C}^\infty_{\rm loc}(U)$; \item $\dc\psi^\pm\geq -\omega_X$. \end{itemize} We note that $|\sup_X\psi^\pm_j|$ is uniformly bounded, and for all $j$, Thanks to Demailly's regularization theorem again, we can find a smooth sequence $(\f_{0,j})$ of strictly $(\theta+2^{-j}\omega_X)$-psh functions decreasing towards $\f_0$.
 We set $\theta_{t,j}=\theta_t+2^{-j}\omega_X$ and $\mu_j=e^{\psi^+_j-\psi^-_j}$.
-It follows from~\cite[Theorem 1.2]{tosatti2015evolution} (see also~\cite{to2018regularizing}) that there exists a unique function $\f_j\in \mathcal{C}^\infty([0,T[\times X)$ such that
+It follows from~\cite[Theorem 1.2]{tosatti2015evolution} (see also~\cite{to2018regularizing}) that there exists a unique function $\f_j\in \mathcal{C}^\infty([0,T)\times X)$ such that

-It follows from the maximum principle that the sequence $\f_{t,j}$ is decreasing with respect to $j$.
-Moreover, Proposition~\ref{prop: C0upper} yields that $\sup_X\f_{t,j}$ is uniformly bounded from above.
-It follows from Proposition~\ref{prop: lowbound} that $j\to+\infty$, the family $\f_{t,j}$ decreases to $\f_t$ which is a well-defined $\theta_t$-psh function on $X$.
-Following the same arguments in~\cite[Sect.
-4.1]{to2018regularizing}, we get that $\f_t\to\f_0$ in $L^1(X)$ as $t\to 0^+$.
+It follows from the maximum principle that the sequence $\f_{t,j}$ decreases with respect to $j$.
+Moreover, Proposition~\ref{prop: C0upper} ensures that $\sup_X\f_{t,j}$ is uniformly bounded from above.
+By Proposition~\ref{prop: lowbound}, as $j\to+\infty$, the family $\f_{t,j}$ decreases to $\f_t$ which is a well-defined $\theta_t$-psh function on $X$.
+Following the same arguments as in~\cite[Section 4.1]{to2018regularizing}, we conclude that $\f_t\to\f_0$ in $L^1(X)$ as $t\to 0^+$.